Recreational Therapy (RCTH)

 RCTH 3185.
 Internship I in Recreational Therapy.
 3 Credit Hours.

-This course involves a 150-hour field placement experience at a health and human service agency in which students are involved with ongoing recreational therapy programs and services.
-NOTE: Students are required to obtain child abuse and criminal clearance background checks and complete the College of Health Professions Health Screening by the deadline date set by the junior internship coordinator PRIOR to beginning field placement experience.
+This course involves a 150-hour field placement experience at a health and/or human service agency in which students are involved with ongoing recreational and therapeutic programs and services.
+NOTE: Students are required to obtain child abuse and criminal clearance background checks and complete the College of Public Health's health screenings by the deadline date set by the level I internship fieldwork coordinator PRIOR to beginning field placement experience.

 Repeatability: This course may be repeated for additional credit.